varamdas/sas-teams-webhook/README.md

 This README, the code README, the program itself, and repository content will always be updated as things change in order to ensure this project works and the information provided about how to use it is accurate.
 If there are any issues with the code, please feel free to consult the resources included below or reach out to me directly.

 # Prerequisites
+Please ensure you do the below steps before moving on to reading about and using the provided code.
+Use of the program requires users to have either SAS Viya (3.5 or 4) or SAS 9.4.

 ## Configuring Webhook for a Teams Channel
 1. Go to the teams channel you want to have the webhook for (or create the Team and/or channel).